 Two of the most important Universal Studios Japan tips we can give you are to buy the Express Passes and to plan wisely what you want to do even before you get to the park.

-If you can’t really buy the Express Passes, then make sure to get there extra early in the morning (like… one or two hours before the opening time) to make sure you won’t waste too much time in line to buy your tickets, and then dash over to the timed tickets machines to get as many timed tickets as possible.
+If you can’t afford the Express Passes, then make sure to get there extra early in the morning (like… one or two hours before the opening time) to avoid wasting too much time in line.
+Then dash over to the timed tickets machines to get as many timed tickets as possible.

 Pin it for later!